4pplet/cyber60/README.md

 - RGB-led under Capslock for multi function indicator (not on SMK-version)
 - Possible to build with just a soldering iron (no underside pads etc)
 - Three versions running the same FW-implementation.
 One MX, one ALPS, one SMK.
+- Underglow for cozy glow
+- Buzzer for indicator or sweet tunes

 ## Todo:
 - Verify current consumption
 - Verify charge current
 - Implement RGB-led in ZMK
-- Verify voltage measurement circuit in ZMK (not tested in code)
+- Verify voltage measurement circuit for Rev A
+- Implement B1 revision in ZMK including Buzzer and underglow
+- Update Alps and SMK-versions to Rev B

 # MX-version
 ## Layout support cyber60 MX-version: